-Seeing Northern Lights In The Yukon & Helpful Tips From Photographer Jeff Bartlett
+Northern Lights In The Yukon + Aurora Borealis Photography Tips From Pro Jeff Bartlett

 Last summer I experienced one of my biggest travel dreams when I saw the Northern Lights in Dawson City, Yukon.
 It was a big surprise because I was told not to expect them due to long summer days and very few hours of darkness.
-My travel group and I had just come back to our hotel after a fun night at Diamond Tooth Gertie’s Gambling Hall.
-I had stumbled home after a few drinks and then received a call that the Northern Lights were out.
-I quickly scrambled to collect my gear and ran out to where everyone else was shooting photos.
+My travel group and I had just come back to our hotel after a fun night at Diamond Tooth Gertie’s Gambling Hall and I received a call that the Northern Lights were out.
+After scrambling around my room to collect my gear, I ran to where everyone else in my group was already shooting photos.

 - Fort Selkirk Yukon: A Flightseeing Tour Photo Diary From This Historic Site